ambitioninc/django-smart-manager/README.md

 Once this model is created, it manages all of the objects associated with the template.
 If the user was to change the template and save the ``mt`` variable from the example, the underlying ``Address`` model would be updated.
 Similarly, the underlying ``Address`` model will also be deleted when ``mt`` is deleted.
 The deletion behavior can be turned off by specifying ``manages_deletions=False`` in the creation of the model template.

-While this example is trivial, the power of Django Model Template is unleashed when you start to build more and more complex objects that need ot be managed.
+While this example is trivial, the power of Django Smart Manager is unleashed when you start to build more and more complex objects that need ot be managed.
 Let's assume that the user can now build the associated ``PhoneNumberSmartManager`` class for creating ``PhoneNumber`` objects and move on to creating the ``PersonSmartManager`` model template class:

 ```python
 class PersonSmartManager(BaseSmartManager):